-Single-mode fibers can only transmit data in one direction, however these cables have a higher bandwidth and therefore cost more.
+Single-mode fibers can only transmit data in one direction, however, these cables have higher bandwidth and therefore cost more.

 - Multi-Mode Fibers

-These cables have multiple strands of glass fiber with larger diameters, ranging from 50 – 100 microns.
+These cables have multiple strands of glass fiber with larger diameters, ranging from 50 to 100 microns.
 The multiple strands can follow a linear or non-linear path.

 - Plastic Optical Fiber

 This type of cable uses plastic instead of glass fibers.
 These are a good option if you want a cheaper option for a short-distance application.
 Plastic optic fibers can lose their signal over long distances.